Frequently asked Questions

 How much does a survey cost ?

-Ian Morris bases his fees mainly on the “bulk” of the building(s) to be inspected – nothing to do with the value of the property or the area of land.
+There are no set fees for surveys.
+Ian Morris bases his fees principally on the “bulk” of the building(s) to be inspected, and to some extent on how far he has to travel; nothing to do with the value of the property or the area of land.
 Once he has sufficient details of the building(s) he is happy to quote a “fixed fee” in advance, in writing, without any obligation or commitment.
 The fee quoted will be inclusive of all expenses: there is nothing more to pay.

 Does the fee have to be paid in advance ?